Humidifiers, Humidity and de Humidifier Controls for Violin, Viola, Cello, Bass, Piano, Guitar, Harpsichord, other musical instruments

 Humidifiers, Humidity and de Humidifier Controls for Violin, Viola, Cello, Bass, Piano, Guitar, Harpsichord, other musical instruments.

-We don't carry this because of the expense in shipping, but it's rather quiet, was highly rated by a consumer magazine for energy efficiency and is one of the least expensive.
-It's down side?
-As with many dehumidifiers, the built-in controller wasn't very accurate.
+We don't carry these because of the expense in shipping, but they are Energy Star rated, inexpensive, and have good consumer reviews.
+Their down side?
+As with many dehumidifiers, the built-in controllers resulted in quite a fluctuation in room humidity.
 No problem.
-Plug it into one of the humidity control units at the top.
+Plug them into one of the dual-purpose humidity control units higher on the page.

 Back To Burgess, Violin Maker Main Web Site: (http://www.burgessviolins.com)